 The wide waters of the Tagus River are an integral part of Lisbon’s identity and history.
 As well as reflecting the kind of light that inspires poetry, the river brings the city boats of all sizes carrying fish, workers, tourists and shipping containers from distant shores.
 Intrepid navigators once set sail for unknown lands from the Tower of Belém and the nearby electric power station later relied upon the river to generate the city’s electricity supply.

 Given the significance of the river, it’s worth trying to include one of the various Lisbon boat tours in your itinerary – see this post for other things to do in Lisbon.

-The different perspective of the sights and architecture is another bonus, especially for the views of the Discoveries Monument, the underside of the April 25th bridge and the wide-angled view of Praça do Comércio in the photo below.
+The different perspective of the sights and architecture is another bonus, especially for the views of the Discoveries Monument, one of many iconic monuments in Belém, the underside of the April 25th bridge and the wide-angled view of Praça do Comércio in the photo below.

 Lisbon sailing tour

 Lisbon is a great couples destination and my most recent Lisbon boat trip has the potential for being romantic.
 Unfortunately, it didn’t quite work out that way for us.

 I booked Mike and I on a sunset sailing tour and once we got settled and out of Belém marina, the captain, Alex, encouraged us to venture onto the front of the boat where there are cushions for lounging.
 I dutifully went up front and found a comfy spot from which to enjoy the open views and appreciate the majesty of the river.